 Assisted living facilities can vary greatly in terms of the accommodations that they provide.
 The resident will rent their own space in the facility, but this may consist of a one-bedroom apartment, a studio, or a single room.
 Sometimes residents will share rooms.
 The living space may be furnished, or the resident may need to provide their own furniture or supplement the existing furniture with their own.

 Assisted living facilities offer many useful services, such as housekeeping, meals, transportation, and social activities.
 However, these services and any assistance with activities of daily living are provided according to a schedule.
 Residents who are accustomed to independence may struggle to adjust to rules and policies.
 Assisted living costs much less than a long-term care facility in most cases, but it costs much more than home care.
-Read more here about the advantages and disadvantages of assisted living facilities.

 Elderly people who are able to stay reasonably independent may be able to continue living in their home.
 This may work if they are not struggling with an incapacitating condition and need only limited assistance.
 Home care can be especially effective if family members live in the area and can fill any gaps in the services provided by a caregiver.
 Often, home care consists of a combination of services from several providers, including housekeeping, food preparation, transportation, and medication monitoring.
 A caregiver will not be able to provide sophisticated services, however, and family members may not want to undertake the responsibility of monitoring their loved one’s condition.
 An elderly person may grow lonely if they spend most of their days at home on their own.

 Home care may turn out to be only a temporary solution.
 When an elderly person’s condition worsens, they may need more professional, systematic care.
 Thus, even if you are able to arrange home care initially, you should prepare emotionally and financially for a transition to a nursing home or assisted living facility if it proves necessary.
-Read more here about the option of home care.